Arthur Digby: Chantelle Lane

 Drummond decided to leave the series and producers devised an exit storyline centric to Arthur.
 Chantelle organises a birthday party for Arthur, but on that day Cameron is admitted to the hospital.
 Arthur mistreats Cameron because of the mugging attack.
-He forgets to order a scan and Cameron suffers a heart-attack and dies.
+He forgets to order a scan and Cameron has a heart-attack and dies.
 Chantelle offers her support to Arthur, Drummond explained that her and Ostlere's characters are brought to the realisation that their close bond is not helping them overcome their ordeals.
 She decides to distance herself from Arthur by going travelling.
 But Drummond believed that "there's a hint that things aren't over between the two."
 Ostlere branded it a "relationship that has never quite happened" which made it more interesting.
 He also admitted that Arthur's feelings for Chantelle compromised his ability as a doctor.

 Dominic Copeland and Zosia March

 Following the departures of Drummond and Akingbola, Ostlere began working closely with David Ames and Camilla Arfwedson who play F1 doctors Dominic Copeland and Zosia March respectively.
 Ames was a former guest cast member and his reintroduced character Dom is an enemy of Arthur because he tried to ruin Malick's career.
 Working together on Keller Ward proves problematic because Arthur and Malick were close colleagues so his return inevitably causes friction.
 Ames told a BBC Online reporter that "Dom has a long way to go before Arthur even begins to consider them equals, let alone friends.
 Arthur is a faithful old Labrador."
 While Ostlere and Ames were interviewed by Lorraine Kelly, Ames explained that Arthur "is very suspicious about Dominic but he cannot convince Sasha" of his rival's true self.
 Sacha refuses to believe Arthur because he views them to be working well together, mostly due to Dom manipulating Sacha.
 Dom becomes bored of Arthur being difficult and decides to create tension for entertainment value.
-In an interview published by What's on TV, Ames stated "there’s clearly a lot of friction between them and Dom likes to push Arthur's buttons, not least just to entertain himself."
+In an interview published by What's on TV, Ames stated "there's clearly a lot of friction between them and Dom likes to push Arthur's buttons, not least just to entertain himself."
 Their rivalry is clearly played out during scenes in which they treat the same patient.
 Arthur takes control of Keller on Sacha's orders, but an opportunistic Dom makes him appear unable to manage the situation.
 Ames explained his character's scheming against Arthur is motivated by Dom's career driven nature.
 He is willing to say and do anything and "will put his own job above anyone else's job".